mshrest/NumberGuesser/README.md

 # NumberGuesser
-A simple number guessing game built with .NET framework in Console application using C#. (from YouTube)
+A simple number guessing game built with .NET framework in Console application using C#. (following YouTube)